Back to blog

 The fundamental problem for contractors is timing mismatch.
 You pay for materials, labor, and equipment upfront, but you don't get paid for 30, 60, or even 90 days.
 Meanwhile, your bills keep coming.
 The solution isn't more work — it's better cash flow management.

 Invoice immediately, not at the end of the week or month.
-The clock on payment doesn't start ticking until the invoice is sent.
-Contractors who invoice within 24 hours of completing work get paid an average of 18 days faster than those who batch invoices weekly.
+The clock on payment does not start until the invoice is sent, so a consistent invoice routine makes follow-up easier to manage.

 Shorten your payment terms.
 Net 60 is standard in construction, but it's killing your cash flow.
 Move to Net 30 or Net 15 for residential work and smaller commercial projects.
 Offer a 2% discount for payment within 10 days to incentivize early payment.